How Do Air Purifiers Work?

 Nature produces gasses.
 Natural VOCs are some of the most dangerous to your family.
 Radon is an example of a naturally occurring VOC.
 Radon is a colorless, odorless, radioactive gas that can be found in indoor air.
 It comes from uranium in natural sources such as rock, soil, ground water, natural gas, and mineral building materials.
 So, as uranium breaks down, it releases radon, which attaches to dust particles.
 Radon may deposit in the lungs and irradiate respiratory tissues.
 This nasty VOC typically moves through the ground and into a home through cracks and holes in the foundation.
 Radon may also be present in well water and can be released into the air during showering and other household activities.
 Some building materials can give off radon.
 Carbon filters are a great way to deal with these gasses.
 Natural ventilation, if possible is the best.

-To explain how air filters work, we can use the analogy of football.
+To help explain how filters work in an air purifier we can use the analogy of football.
 Filters trap dirt particle in a number of ways.
-These methods are called mechanical methods.
+These methods of trapping dirt particles are called mechanical methods.
 The first method is impaction.
-The comparison to football: When a running back tries to go through the line of scrimmage that is clogged with defensive linemen, there is no room for him to get through and score.
+The comparison to football might be this: When a running back tries to go through the line of scrimmage that is clogged with defensive linemen, there is no room for him to get through and score.
 In the same way when a pollutant tries to go through the tight weave of a filter it is trapped.
 The second method in interception: Much like a defensive back intercepts the quarterback’s pass, when a dirt particle gets close enough to a filter fiber it is caught and trapped.
 The third mechanical method is diffusion.
 Diffusion would compare to a defensive end forcing a play to the outside.
-The running back runs out of room and is tackled.
+The running back runs out of room and is eventually tackled.
 In a filter, diffusion causes the smaller particle to move out of the main air stream. due to the reduction in speed the small particle matter is trapped by the first two methods.

 UV light air purifiers kill biological organisms.
 When a living cell passes close enough to a UV light the DNA of the cell is damaged.
 These cells have to be exposed to UV light for extended periods.
 The length of time needs varies from cell to cell.
 How close the cell is to the UV light origin is also a factor.
 The closer the cell comes to the light bulb the better.
 UV light is especially effective on viruses and bacteria.
 The average bacterium is killed in 10 seconds if it is within 6 inches of the UV Bulb.
 For an air purifier this means the bacteria would probably have to go through the filter several times.